RusticFlare/github-pages-blog/_posts/2025-05-21-first-blog.md

 ## Why have I started a blog?

-For a while, I've wanted to be more deliberate about how I interact with others online.
+For a while now, I've wanted to be more deliberate about how I spend time online.

 A few years ago I was using:
 | _Social Media_ |   _Group Chats_    | _General Interest_ |